 To make the Buttercream

-- Whip room temperature butter, vanilla extract & the food coloring until fluffy (scrape the bottom of the bowl throughout the process), about 2-3 minutes.
+Whip 4 oz room temperature butter, 1 tsp vanilla extract & the food coloring until fluffy (scrape the bottom of the bowl throughout the process), about 2-3 minutes.

-- Slowly pour the condensed milk, with the mixer still running and stop, as soon as the condensed milk is incorporated.
+Slowly pour 7 oz condensed milk, with the mixer still running and stop, as soon as the condensed milk is incorporated.

 - Fill a pastry bag, or a ziplock bag with cream.